stubailo/sashko-dev/content/blog/promotions/index.md

 Find out the expectations for someone in the role you're looking for, and take an honest look at how they differ from what you're doing today.
 It's very helpful to closely partner with your manager on this, since part of their job is understanding the intricacies of different levels and the performance review process.

 Once you have an understanding of the gaps you need to fill, it's another good time to check in on your goals.
-Are these skills that you'll be excited to learn, or does it feel like you're headed for a slog?
+Are these skills that you'll be excited to learn, or does it feel like you're headed for a painful slog?
 Often, the things you need to do to get promoted are things you'll need to keep doing forever once you get to the new level.
 As you learn these skills, you'll need to get accustomed to doing them regularly, rather than as a one-off effort.

-It’s true that often, working toward a promotion can be more work than meeting expectations at the next level, since you have to balance your existing responsibilities with the new.
-But if the process feels extremely painful, it could be a sign that you may not enjoy some of the expectations of the new role you're going for.
+It’s true that working toward a promotion can often be more work than meeting expectations at the next level, since you have to balance your existing responsibilities with the new.
+But if the promotion process feels extremely painful, it could be a sign that you may not enjoy some of the expectations of the new role you're going for.

 #### Some tips about working towards an uplevel

 This post has been primarily about deciding whether a promotion is the right goal for you.
-There are some good resources out there about how to get promoted: TODO.
+There are some good resources out there about how to get promoted, for example on [Will Larson's StaffEng site](https://staffeng.com/guides/getting-the-title-where-you-are).

 Here are some general tips from me:

-Demonstrating impact at the next level requires you to have opportunities to do that kind of work.
+- Demonstrating impact at the next level requires you to have opportunities to do that kind of work.
 If you don't feel like you have those opportunities, that's something to identify and fix early.
-If you're completely misaligned with your manager about whether a promotion is a good next step for you, it'll be difficult or impossible to achieve, since they are the person primarily making the case on your behalf.
+- If you're completely misaligned with your manager about whether a promotion is a good next step for you, it'll be difficult or impossible to achieve, since they are the person primarily making the case on your behalf.
-Even if it feels like you're ready for the next level, you might not actually get it for a cycle or two.
+- Even if it feels like you're ready for the next level, you might not actually get it for a cycle or two.
 You should ask for feedback about what to improve for the next cycle, and it's up to you to decide if you feel like you’re making progress or getting stalled.
-If you're getting feedback that's vague or not actionable, that's important to dig into.
+- If you're getting feedback that's vague or not actionable, that's important to dig into.
 It might be a case of bias; it might be that you don't quite understand the feedback and should seek additional advice; or it might be that the organization isn't set up to give you the feedback you need.

 #### Conclusion